 A similar parameter exists on the Condition order, called “Close on Trigger”, which can be used in conjunction with your conditional stop losses.
 This ensures that your stop losses reduce the position with no extra order increases.

-Another useful tool is the Bybit position calculator, which you might be familiar with from other exchanges.
+Another useful tool is the Bybit leverage calculator, which you might be familiar with from other exchanges.

 Your Position Shown In BTC & USD With Fees